R Code Snippets

 In this case, categorical attributes will be turned into numerical attributes by coding the values of the categorical attribute as 1, 2, . . . , so that these boxplots are also shown but do not really make sense.

-In order to include the notches in the boxplots, we need to set the parameter notch
+In order to include the notches in the boxplots, we need to set the parameter notch to true:

 boxplot(iris,notch=TRUE)